yaya-cyber-lab/enterprise-soc-home-lab/docs/15-detection-engineering-final-documentation.md

 ## Dashboard Validation

-Each custom rule was also validated in Wazuh Dashboard using the following queries:
+Each custom rule was validated in Wazuh Dashboard using the following queries:

 ```text
 rule.id:100200